ccniuj/talks/web_tech_topic/20161124_functional_programming_used_in_redux/slides.md

 [1, 2, 3].map(&func)
 # => [4, 6, 8]
 ```
-Looks good.
-But what if we have more than two functions to compose?
+Looks good, but what if we have more than two functions to compose?

 ---
 # Exercise